hmcts/opal-frontend/src/app/components/govuk/govuk-pagination/readme.md

 ---

-This `README.md` explains how to use the `govuk-pagination` component, configure it with the current and total pages, and handle page changes【186†source】.
+This `README.md` explains how to use the `govuk-pagination` component, configure it with the current and total pages, and handle page changes.